Trusted WordPress tutorials, when you need them most.

 How to Add a Search Form in a WordPress Post

-In this article, we will show you how to add a search form to a WordPress post.
+In this guide, we’ll show you step-by-step how to add a search form to your WordPress post, no matter which theme you’re using.
+Let’s dive in!

 How to Add Search Form in Your Post with a WordPress Search Shortcode